brian727/brians-digital2024/src/content/bylines/credit-card-privacy.md

 ---
 title: "Have you checked your black Friday receipts for credit card details?"
-tags: ['top class actions', 'Legal News']
+tags:
+    - Top Class Actions
 image: /img/hartman.jpg
 summary: "The notion thieves could use paper receipts to reconstitute entire identities had lawmakers taking moves to stop it."
 publisher: "Top Class Actions"